 “Biguerlai Tea sucks, it’s getting worse in me.
 It’s good only for 2 to 3 days.
 But after that, you begin to notice its side effects.
 Your stomach cramps, you could no longer have bowel movements, and you begin to have severe constipation,” said one user.

 Another customer commented, “This tea causes serious stomach cramping!”

 Scroll below for one of the best products we’ve seen over the last year.

-From what we could gather online, people who use Biguerlai Tea do not actually lose weight, but only because of the laxative effect.
-There is no clinical evidence that supports this ingredient for fat loss.
+From what we could gather online, people who use Biguerlai Tea do not lose weight, but only because of the laxative effect.
+No clinical evidence supports this ingredient for fat loss.
 One dieter stated, “Just makes me go to the bathroom a lot.”

 According to another customer, “This tea does not help you lose weight, just poop.”

-Our research has proven that if there is a certain facet of a product that is very problematic (unproven weight-loss claims, adverse effects, high price) the chances of real success are minimal.
-Therefore if Biguerlai Tea does fail to produce results in numerous dieters, this could be a deal breaker.
+Our research has proven that if there is an individual facet of a very problematic (unproven weight-loss claims, adverse effects, high price), the chances of real success are minimal.
+Therefore if Biguerlai Tea fails to produce results in many dieters or it does cause side effects as explained in research from various trusted sources, including StatPearls, this could be a deal-breaker.

 The Science – “Any Proof?”

 Sadly there is no real science or clinical research provided to support Biguerlai Tea.
 While the key ingredient has been proven to help with constipation, it has not been linked to fat reduction.